 Let’s acknowledge it.
-Nobody wakes up and think to themselves, “Oh, I miss visiting my doctor, I should go there soon”, and nor would they say, “It’s been a while since I have been to the hospital, I should add that to my bucket list for this year.”
+Nobody wakes up and think to themselves, “Oh, I miss visiting my doctor, I should go there soon,” nor would they say, “It’s been a while since I have been to the hospital, I should add that to my bucket list for this year.”

 We look forward to visiting family and friends, going shopping, watching a movie.
 We dream about houses, cars, wedding parties, and trips.
 But healthcare is not something we long for.

-As a general rule, feeling of discomfort must exist for a patient to interact with a healthcare professional or institution.
-Discomfort as a trigger for healthcare can be understood in two manners, the patient either is experiencing an actual tangible discomfort — like pain, disability, and mental health issues — or fears the chance of a tangible discomfort in the future.
+As a general rule, feeling of discomfort must exist for a patient to seek out a healthcare professional or institution.
+Discomfort as a trigger for healthcare can be understood in two manners, the patient either is experiencing an actual tangible discomfort — like pain, disability, and mental health issues — or fears the chance of tangible discomforts in the future.

 In fact, the reasons anyone buys healthcare are either to restore the well-functioning of their mind and body or to get “peace of mind” (that one is protected against negative events that could happen down the road).

-Contrast, again, the purchase intentions in healthcare with what is observed in most other industries we consume.
-Since there is no pleasure associated with healthcare — only the opposite — there is no desirable reason to keep coming back to it.
+Contrast, again, our purchase intentions in healthcare with what is observed in most other industries we consume.
+Since there is no pleasure associated with healthcare (only the opposite), there is no desirable reason to keep coming back to it.

 If healthcare works properly, it is supposed to repair the undesirable disease state quickly and then vanish.
-If it were to do its job really well, then it would be less needed.
+In fact, healthcare that works perfectly well is healthcare that is not needed at all.

 - The two most fundamental facts in Healthcare · Next